Curvy points, the perimeter, and the complexity of convex toric domains: Introduction

 Here, the main novelty is that $\Om$ is not required to be ``finite type\rq\rq\,.
 It was observed in \cite[Rem.
 4.11]{AADT} that the arguments in \cite{AADT} do not suffice to handle the case of infinite weight expansion, and the question of whether or not one can get around this was raised.
 Perhaps somewhat surprisingly, our result shows that the theory of \cite{AADT} continues to hold for all convex toric domains, without any restrictions on $\Om$ at all.
 This is used in the proof of Theorem~\ref{thm:class}, and we can also use it to rule out infinite staircases for further classes of domains.
 Here is one example illustrating a characteristic way to apply Theorem~\ref{thm:acc}.

 \begin{example} Suppose that $\p\Omega$ consists entirely of lines of irrational slope.
-Then by Theorem~\ref{thm:acc}, $X_{\Omega}$ does not have an infinite staircase since in this case, $\Per = 0$, so the equation in Theorem~\ref{thm:acc} has no real roots.
+Then by Theorem~\ref{thm:acc}, $X_{\Omega}$ does not have an infinite staircase since in this case, $\Per(\Omega) = 0$, so the equation in Theorem~\ref{thm:acc} has no real roots $\ge 1$.
 In fact, there can be no staircase when $(\Per)^2/\Vol < 4$.
 See Proposition~\ref{prop:noStairGromov} for a discussion of some further obstructions. \end{example}

 \begin{rmk} \; It was observed in \cite{AADT} that the accumulation point theorem holds for an important class of closed manifolds as well.
 Namely, if $X$ is a rational symplectic $4$-manifold, i.e. a blowup of $\mathbb{C}P^2$, then the symplectic form is encoded in a (finite) {\bf blowup vector} $(b; b_1, \ldots, b_n)$ (here, $b$ is the size of the line class and the $b_j$ are the sizes of the blowups), and then \cite{AADT} noted that the arguments to prove the accumulation point theorem hold verbatim to establish the same result, with $\Per = 3b - \sum b_i,$ provided that $\Per\ge 0$.
 The same argument shows that there is no staircase if $\Per < 0$.
 A new observation we make here is that the formula for $\Per$ in fact has a natural geometric interpretation in the closed case, as does the condition of zero or negative perimeter.
 Namely, for such $X$, we can write